kentosama10/screen-auto/README.md

 # Screen Auto - Automated Screen Recording Tool

 ## Overview
-Screen Spy is a Python-based screen recording utility that captures your screen continuously while running in the background.
+Screen Auto is a Python-based screen recording utility that captures your screen continuously while running in the background.
 It features automatic segmentation, disk space management, and error recovery capabilities.

 ## Features
 - **Silent Operation**: Runs in the background with no visible console window